pc23pankaj/iOS_SeniorSoftwareInterviewQuestion/Definations.md

 | `static var` | ✅ Yes  (read/write) | ✅ Yes               | ❌ No (needs protection in multithreaded code)   |

+## 🔁 Closure
+A closure is a self-contained block of functionality that can be passed around and used in your code.
+Closures can capture and store references to variables and constants from the context in which they’re defined.

 ## 🔁 Generic
 **Generic** allows you to write flexible, reusable functions and types that work with any data type.